Coal tar: Regulation

-The U.S. Occupational Safety and Health Administration (OSHA) has set the permissible exposure limit) to 0.2 mg/m^{3} benzene-soluble fraction over an 8-hour workday.
+The U.S. Occupational Safety and Health Administration (OSHA) has set the permissible exposure limit to 0.2 mg/m^{3} benzene-soluble fraction over an 8-hour workday.
 The U.S. National Institute for Occupational Safety and Health (NIOSH) has set a recommended exposure limit (REL) of 0.1 mg/m^{3} cyclohexane-extractable fraction over an 8-hour workday.
 At levels of 80 mg/m^{3}, coal tar pitch volatiles are immediately dangerous to life and health.

+The use of coal tar in cosmetic products was forbidden in the European Union by a directive in 2009.